 Wages and salaries have a source where the services are performed.
 Neither the location of the employer, where the payment is issued, nor your location when you receive payment affect the source of this income.
-Part-year residents include on Schedule CA (540NR), column E or Short Form 540NR, line 32 all wages and salaries earned while a resident, regardless of where the services were performed.
+Part-year residents include on Schedule CA (540NR), column E all wages and salaries earned while a resident, regardless of where the services were performed.
 Nonresidents include the income for services performed in California.